Sheriff Lawson: Summer Wells’ family ‘not cooperating right now’ - NewsBreak

 Sheriff Lawson: Summer Wells’ family ‘not cooperating right now’

 Lawson followed that statement with a pause, adding that the family “has attorneys.”
-The news broke through as teams with the Hawkins County Sheriff’s Office (HCSO) and Tennessee Bureau of Investigation (TBI) continued a small-scale search that launched on Monday.TBI focused on previous ‘areas of interest’ in search for Summer Wells
+The news broke through as teams with the Hawkins County Sheriff’s Office (HCSO) and Tennessee Bureau of Investigation (TBI) continued a small-scale search that launched on Monday.Jackson County man arrested on several child sex crime charges

 The sheriff would not speak any further regarding the Wells’ attorneys, but Lawson did mention that no conversation or development led to Monday’s and Tuesday’s searches.